nbbaier/rudolph/packages/rudolph/README.md

 ## Configuration

 Rudolph uses a `.env` file for configuration.
-It looks for this file in your current directory and parent directories.
+It searches the current directory and parent directories, so commands work from subfolders if an upstream `.env` exists.

 ```env
 AOC_SESSION=your-session-cookie